Mushigarou/Inception/README.md

 # Inception

-This is a functional wordpress site, that runs by using the technology of Docker and docker compose tool.
+This is a containerized Wordpress site, that runs by using the technology of Docker and Docker compose tool.

-# Containers
+# Containers / Services

 1 - Nginx